Sydney Marathon: Course

 The marathon course initially followed the same course that was used in the 2000 Summer Olympics.

 In 2010 the marathon course was changed to flatten it out which, according to the organisers, makes it "a faster, more scenic and spectator friendly course."

 The marathon runs on a point-to-point course that begins in North Sydney, crosses over the Sydney Harbour Bridge, runs through Pyrmont and The Rocks, down Oxford Street and Anzac Parade towards Kingsford, before returning to the city via Moore Park and Centennial Park, ending in front of the Sydney Opera House.

 Other awards

 To date, eight runners have competed in every Sydney Marathon, and have been dubbed "Blue Line Legends".

 In addition, runners who have completed at least 10 marathons are eligible to be inducted into the Bridge Club.
 (Note: The marathons do not have to be run on consecutive years.)

 Other races

-In addition to the marathon, a 10 km race and a 4.2 km "Mini Marathon" are also held as part of the event.
+In addition to the marathon, a 5 km "Mini Marathon" are also held as part of the event.

-The 10km race was added in 2002, before being reduced to 9 km in 2005.
-It has since returned to being an AIMS certified 10 km distance, ending at the Sydney Conservatorium of Music.

 The "Mini Marathon" is run the day before the full marathon, and also finishes at the Sydney Opera House.

-The event also featured a half marathon distance, which was last run in 2023.
-It was removed as part of Sydney's candidacy for the World Marathon Majors.
+The event also featured a half marathon and a 10 km distance, which were last run in 2023 and 2025 respectively.
+Both distances were removed as part of Sydney's candidacy and eventual entry into the World Marathon Majors.